 "Surviving the experience of our families being incarcerated taught succeeding generations to overcome societal adversities.
-Giving back to the greater APIA community in our own ways became another common trait we both shared," Mayeda said.
+Giving back to the greater APIA community in our own ways became another common trait we both shared," Maveda said.

 The second segment of the show focused on the workings of a local JACL chapter, the Sonoma County JACL, which was founded in 1934.
-In July, the chapter received a JACL Legacy Fund grant at the organization's National Convention in Washington, D.C., for its Kami Shibai eduguide on Japanese culture.
+In July, the chapter received a JACL Legacy Fund grant at the organization's National Convention in Washington, D.C., for its Kami Shibai educational project, which serves as a resource guide on Japanese culture.